jlimadev/aws-certification-cloud-practitioner-notes/CLOUD-COMPUTING/README.md

 ### The Five Characteristics of Cloud Computing

-#### On-demand self service

-- Users can provision resources and use them without human interaction from the service providers.
+- **On-demand self service**: Users can provision resources and use them without human interaction from the service providers.
 Everything is provisioned automatically.

-#### Broad Network Access

-- The resources are available over the network and can be accessible by others platforms inside the cloud or between customer services.
+- **Broad Network Access**: The resources are available over the network and can be accessible by others platforms inside the cloud or between customer services.

-#### Multi-tenacy and Resource Pooling

-- Multiple customers can share the same physical infrastructure or application with security and data privacy.
-- In cloud commonly the same hardware is used to Multiple customers, and the data keeps totally safe and private.
+- **Multi-tenacy and Resource Pooling**: Multiple customers can share the same physical infrastructure or application with security and data privacy.
+In cloud commonly the same hardware is used to Multiple customers, and the data keeps totally safe and private.

-#### Rapid elasticity and Scalability

-- Automatically and quickly acquire and dispose resources when needed
-- Quickly and easily scale based on demand
+- **Rapid elasticity and Scalability**: Automatically and quickly acquire and dispose resources when needed.
+Quickly and easily scale based on demand.

-#### Measured Services

-- Usage is measured, users pay correctly for what they have used (seconds, hours, days, etc.)
+- **Measured Services**: Usage is measured, users pay correctly for what they have used (seconds, hours, days, etc.)

+### Six Advantages of Cloud Computing

+- Trade capital expense (CAPEX) for operational expense (OPEX)
+- Benefit from massive economies of scale
+- Stop guessing capacity
+- Increase speed and agility
+- Stop spending money running and maintaining data centers
+- Go global in minutes

 ### Types of Services on Cloud Computing